ethereum/ethereum-org-website/src/content/guides/how-to-revoke-token-access/index.md

 **Is disconnecting a wallet from a project the same as removing permission to use my funds?**

-- No—if you disconnect your wallet from the project, you've granted token allowance permissions, they can still use those tokens.
+- No—if you disconnect your wallet from the project, but you've granted token allowance permissions, they can still use those tokens.
 You need to revoke that access.

 **When will the contract permission expire?**